 Risk level: Low

 Fixed-income investments are debt securities that provide stable, fixed, or predictable returns over an agreed period.
-The usual way for investors is to lend money to a government or a regulated company and in exchange get a source of interest returns.
+Investors usually lend money to a government or a regulated company and get a source of interest returns in exchange.
 At the end of the agreement, the principal is returned.

 Some common types of fixed-income investments in the UK include:

-- Gilts (gilt-edged security): Gilts are government liabilities denominated in sterling.
-Given by the HM Treasury and listed on the London Stock Exchange, guilts produce a fixed income (known as a coupon) every half a year.
+• Gilts (gilt-edged security): Gilts are government liabilities denominated in sterling.
+Given by the HM Treasury and listed on the London Stock Exchange, guilt produces a fixed income (a coupon) every half a year.
 The final coupon gets returned with the principal at maturity.
 The HM Treasury has zero instances of failing to fulfill gilts, so they are safe.

-- Inflation-linked bonds: These bonds are indexed to inflation, so the final yield will never have a lower real value than the value of the principal.
+• Inflation-linked bonds: These bonds are indexed to inflation, so the final yield will never have a lower objective value than the value of the principal.

-- Certificates of Deposit (CDs): CDs are usually bank- or credit union-offered, with a maturity period between one month and five years.
-The advantages of CDs include minimal administrative costs, as well as a greater interest rate than the same investment in savings.
+• Certificates of Deposit (CDs): CDs are usually bank- or credit union-offered, with a maturity period between one month and five years.
+The advantages of CDs include minimal administrative costs and a greater interest rate than the same investment in savings.
 The Financial Services Compensation Scheme guarantees these deposits.

-At first glance, yields from fixed-income investments pale in comparison with the potential returns of stocks or ETFs, but the risks involved with fixed-income investments are significantly lower, sometimes going down to zero due to government guarantees.
+At first glance, yields from fixed-income investments pale compared to the potential returns of stocks or ETFs.
+However, investing £100k in fixed-income investments in the UK involves significantly lower risks, sometimes decreasing to zero due to government guarantees.
 Also, as the income is constant and stable, fixed-income investments go hand-in-hand with early retirements and conservative investments.

-Pros and cons of fixed-income investments in the UK
+Pros and cons of investing £100k in fixed-income investments in the UK

 Pros